What’s Really Important to You?

 First, do a self-assessment of where you’re at right now.
 Be brutally honest with yourself of what your ‘right now’ looks like.
 For the next two weeks, from the time you get up until the time you go to bed, track your time in 15 minute increments.
 Do both your personal schedule and your professional schedule together, because for many people, you’ll see a lot of overlap between the two.
 (As important as this step is, it doesn’t need to be complicated.
 A simple Excel sheet will do, here’s a free template.)

-Once you’ve done this, I challenge you to find something you want to improve upon, something you want to learn, or something you want to accomplish.
-Don’t pick more than 1 or 2 things to improve — start by focusing small.
+After you’ve completed this, I challenge you to identify something you want to learn, something you want to do, or anything you want to get better at.
+Pick no more than one or two items to work on improving; start small.

-Over the next 30 days, spend 15 minutes every day on what you just chose, track the results, and I guarantee you’ll see a positive growth in the end.
-This takes self-discipline.
+Spend 15 minutes every day on the task you just selected for the next 30 days, keep track of the results, and I promise you’ll notice progress.
+It takes self-control to do this.
 If you’d like accountability, email me and we’ll work together to help you reach your goal.

 This is what one percent leadership looks like — and it starts with the person you look at in the mirror every day.